Six Solutions for Smelly Feet

 - Then, let the water cool down enough for use

 - Finally, strain the water and pour it into a foot bath

 - Firstly, soak your feet for 20 minutes

 - When finished, dry feet off well

-Note: You can also choose to put some sage leaves directly in your shoes to improve the smell.
+Note: You can also put some sage leaves directly in your shoes to improve the smell.

 Read about the Six Healing Properties of Sage

 Did you know that ginger can neutralize unpleasant foot odor?
-Its penetrating smell, in addition to its essential oils, eliminate odor and stop those smelly microorganisms from growing.
+Its penetrating smell, in addition to its essential oils, eliminates odor and stops those smelly microorganisms from growing.